 Pressing a slice of tofu with paper towel.

 Step 2.
-Slice tofu into 1/2-inch thickness.
-Press each slice slightly firmly with a piece of paper towel to remove excess moisture.
+Cut the tofu into 1/2-inch thick slices.
+Gently press each slice with a paper towel to absorb any excess moisture.

 Pan-seard tofu slices in a skillet to make dubu jorim (braised tofu)

 Step 3.
 Heat oil in a skillet over medium heat.
-Add tofu slices and sear for 3-4 minutes on each side until golden and crisp.
+Add the tofu slices and sear for 3-4 minutes on each side until golden and crispy.
+Avoid flipping the tofu back and forth while it cooks to ensure a crisp surface.

-Dubu jorim ssauce and green chili slices are added to tofu slices in a skillet.
+Dubu jorim sauce and green chili slices are added to tofu slices in a skillet.

 Step 4.
-Add onion and chili on top of tofu.
-Pour the sauce evenly over and let it boil.
-Cover with lid and cook for 4-5 minutes on medium low heat.
+Place the onion and chili on top of the tofu, then pour the sauce evenly over everything.
+Bring it to a boil, cover with a lid, and let it simmer for 4-5 minutes over medium-low heat.

 Braised tofu with spicy dubu jorim sauce in a skillet